nguyenkhangme/Road-Traffic-Statistics-UK-Data-Analytics-Project/README.md

 # Statistical Analysis of Road Traffic Accidents In The UK

-File `Analysis.ipynb`, please open using Colab to see the chart drawn by Highchart
+Please open `Analysis.ipynb` using Colab to see charts drawn by Highchart